UK bond yields head for biggest weekly rise since June

 LONDON, Feb 19 (Reuters) - British government bond prices fell again on Friday as a global debt sell-off continued on expectations of hefty U.S. fiscal stimulus, putting gilt yields on course for their biggest weekly rise since June.

+Sterling also rose above $1.40 for the first time in nearly three years on Friday and held close to its highest in nearly a year against the euro.

+Bond yields have been rising in recent weeks on expectations of a rebound in growth, and possibly inflation, due to the roll-out of vaccines for the coronavirus and U.S. plans for $1.9 trillion of fiscal stimulus.

-The spread between yields on British 10-year debt and its German equivalent DE10GB10=RR widened to 100 basis points for the first time since March, partly reflecting the faster roll-out of COVID vaccines in Britain which has lifted some of the country's economic gloom.
+The spread between yields on British 10-year debt and its German equivalent DE10GB10=RR exceeded 100 basis points for the first time since March on Friday, partly reflecting the faster roll-out of COVID vaccines in Britain.

+The brighter economic outlook in Britain has also dented the likelihood that the Bank of England would cut interest rates below zero, reducing gilts' appeal relative to riskier assets, said Oliver Blackbourn, a portfolio manager at investment company Janus Henderson.

+"Recent BoE comments on negative interest rates not being imminent have reinforced this view and helped lift the real yields on UK gilts," he said.

+BoE policymaker Gertjan Vlieghe said on Friday that negative interest rates might be needed later this year or in 2022 if unemployment proved persistent, but that his central case was that no more stimulus would be needed.

-Ten-year gilt yields GB10YT=RR peaked at 0.693% at 1429 GMT, their highest since March 20 during the so-called "dash for cash" at the onset of the pandemic.
+Ten-year gilt yields GB10YT=RR peaked at 0.706% at 1512 GMT, their highest since March 20 last year when there was a "dash for cash" at the onset of the pandemic.

-Based their latest level they are on course of just under 17 basis points the biggest since the week to June 5.
+Based on their latest level they are on course for a weekly rise of just under 17 basis points, matching the rise seen in the week to June 5.

-Sterling also rose above $1.40 for the first time in nearly three years on Friday although it was flat against the euro.

 Gilt yields surged at the start of the COVID pandemic due to a scramble for U.S. dollar assets, until the Bank of England calmed markets by restarting its bond purchase programme.